klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.renouncePauser([sendParam])
 ```
-Renounces the permission related to pausing the contract.
-Only address that is a pauser can renounce itself.
+Renounces the right to pause the contract.
+Only a pauser address can renounce its own pausing right.

 Note that the renouncePauser method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.